ChinaKnowledge.de -

 Weiliaozi 尉繚子 "Master Wei Liao" is a military classic of ancient China.
 It was compiled during the Warring States period 戰國 (5th cent.-221 BCE) and is attributed to an author called Wei Liao 尉繚.
 The Weiliaozi belongs to the canon of the Seven Military Classics (Wujing qishu 武經七書).

 In 1972, the discovery of a Han-period 漢 (206 BCE-220 CE) tomb library in Yinqueshan 銀雀山 near Linyi 臨沂, Shandong, brought to light fragments of six chapters of the Weiliaozi.
-The content of these chapters is largely identical of those of the received version and the Qunshu zhiyao version.
+The content of these chapters is more or less identical to the received version and the Qunshu zhiyao version.
 The size of the book ranges from 24 chapters to 29 or 31 chapters.
 It might be that some chapters were lost after the Han period, as Liang-period 梁 (502-557) catalogues refer to but one juan of length, the Suishu catalogue to only 5 juan, and Tang-period 唐 (618-907) sources speak of 6 juan.

 The book Weiliaozi explains how armies could be forced to discipline and bravery by employing lavish rewards and strict punishments (ni wei zhong xing, ze wai qing di 內畏重刑,則外輕敵).
 Wei Liao interrelates warfare with politics and economy.
 The author stresses the importance of the peasantry as a source to fill the ranks and files of the army.
 Only the government's care for the welfare of its population would yield sufficient funds to wage war.
-Moreover, troops would be more willing to fight for a benevolent ruler than for a ruthless one.
+Moreover, troops would be more willing to fight for a benevolent ruler than a ruthless one.

 War in general was a means to punish cruel rulers (zhu bao luan 誅暴亂) and to stop rulers exhibiting improper conduct (jin bu yi 禁不義).